Sacramento State Logo Ted Krovetz

 Research and Projects:

 My research focuses on efficient and provably secure symmetric cryptography, especially universal hashing and its applications.
-If you are interested in trading units for programming, or in working on a supervised project, please come talk to me.
-(Possible projects.)
+If you are interested in working on a supervised project, I only take on students who have taken CSC 152 and have a project idea.
+If this is you, contact me.

 Publications:

-Patent-free authenticated-encryption as fast as OCB, from Advances in Computer, Information, and Systems Sciences, and Engineering (TeNe 2006), Springer, 2007. [pdf 176KB]
+Patent-free authenticated-encryption as fast as OCB, from Advances in Computer, Information, and Systems Sciences, and Engineering (TeNe 2006), Springer, 2007. [pdf, DOI]

-Variationally universal hashing, with P Rogaway, in Information Processing Letters, Elsevier, 2006. [pdf 176KB]
+Variationally universal hashing, with P Rogaway, in Information Processing Letters, Elsevier, 2006. [pdf, DOI]

-UMAC: Message authentication code using universal hashing, with J Black, S Halevi, A Hevia, H Krawczyk and P Rogaway, RFC 4418, IETF, 2006. [text 51KB]
+UMAC: Message authentication code using universal hashing, with J Black, S Halevi, A Hevia, H Krawczyk and P Rogaway, RFC 4418, IETF, 2006. [text, DOI]

-OCB: A block-cipher mode of operation for efficient authenticated encryption, with P Rogaway, M Bellare and J Black, from Eighth ACM Conference on Computer and Communications Security, ACM Press, 2001. [pdf 172KB]
+OCB: A block-cipher mode of operation for efficient authenticated encryption, with P Rogaway, M Bellare and J Black, from Eighth ACM Conference on Computer and Communications Security, ACM Press, 2001. [pdf, DOI]

-Fast universal hashing with small keys and no preprocessing: The PolyR construction, with P Rogaway, from International Conference on Information and Communications Security 2000, Springer, 2001. [pdf 176KB]
+Fast universal hashing with small keys and no preprocessing: The PolyR construction, with P Rogaway, from International Conference on Information and Communications Security 2000, Springer, 2001. [pdf, DOI]

-Software-optimized universal hashing and message authentication, PhD Dissertation, UC Davis, 2000. [pdf 888KB]
+Software-optimized universal hashing and message authentication, PhD Dissertation, UC Davis, 2000. [pdf, ACM DL]

-UMAC: Fast and secure message authentication, with J Black, S Halevi, H Krawczyk and P Rogaway, from Advances in Cryptology (CRYPTO 1999), Springer, 1999. [pdf 228KB]
+UMAC: Fast and secure message authentication, with J Black, S Halevi, H Krawczyk and P Rogaway, from Advances in Cryptology (CRYPTO 1999), Springer, 1999. [pdf, DOI]

-Luby-Rackoff backwards: increasing security by making block ciphers non-invertible, with M Bellare and P Rogaway, from Advances in Cryptology (Eurocrypt 1998), Springer, 1998. [pdf 180KB]
+Luby-Rackoff backwards: increasing security by making block ciphers non-invertible, with M Bellare and P Rogaway, from Advances in Cryptology (Eurocrypt 1998), Springer, 1998. [pdf, DOI]